-It is recommended that erven 715, 718 and 727, Rawsonville be alienated solely for Residential Zone I Purposes by means of a competitive process in the open market.
+It is recommended that erven 715, 718 and 727, Residential Zone I Purposes by means of a comnated solely for the open market.

-It should be noted that the adjacent owner illegally encroached onto a portion of erf 715, Rawsonville.
-Thus, should Council approve the proposed alienation, the potential bidders will be informed as such.
-It follows that the subject property will be availed in the open market, including a specific condition of the aforementioned and that the purchaser will be responsible to address the illegal encroachment, if so required.
+It should be noted that the adjacent owner Rawsonville.
+Thus, should Council appr will be informed as such.
+It follows market, including a specific con be responsible to address the ed onto a portion of erf 715, alienation, the potential bidders property will be availed in the open ementioned and that the purchaser will ment, if so required.

-5. FINANCIAL IMPLICATIONS
+5. FINANCIAL IMP